Arcen/rediscpp/README.md

 Redis CPP
 ========================
 Redis server that implemented by CPP.
-Will be supporting Multi-threading.
-But, not supporting percistence.
+Will be supporting multi-threading and not be supporting percistence.

-Not released yet
+Not released yet.